 You may find these baby puzzles and other similar resources, at rummage sales and local baby stores.

-ToyKraft have a lovely range of shaped two piece puzzles for 1 year olds.
-View their store on Amazon. #Ad
+ToyKraft have a beautiful range of shaped two piece puzzles for 1 year olds.
+View the puzzles in their store on Amazon. #Ad

-OK, I really don't think four piece puzzles are going to work for a 1 year old!
+OK, I really don't think four piece puzzles are going to work for young toddlers!
 But an advanced 2 year old will probably be wanting to try some!

 This is a pic of one of my toddlers attempting a 4 piece puzzle when he was 2 years old!
 He had lots and lots of practice with peg puzzles and two piece puzzles, so he understood how puzzles worked, and enjoyed the challenge of four piece puzzles.